joejcollins/rhapsody-angel/queens/sonja.md

 ## 9 x 9 F
 ## 2018 Queen Unmarked

+2019-09-07 Put on MAQS boy that stuff stinks.

 2019-09-07 Lots of brood, saw the new queen, seems that I was wrong.

 2019-08-23 No brood, queen definitely swarmed.
 Needs a new queen or to get united with another colony.
 They have been queenless for only 3 weeks so there is no hurry.